hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/07_qc_fastqc_assessment.md

 6. Password: O2 password
 7. Click 'Connect'

+> NOTE: While using the temporary training accounts on the O2 cluster, two-factor authentication ***IS NOT*** required.
+However, if you explore this lesson when using your personal account, two-factor authentication ***IS*** required.
+>
-> NOTE: While using the HBC Training accounts on the O2 cluster, two-factor authentication ***IS NOT*** required.
-However, if you explore this lesson on your own account at a different time, two-factor authentication ***IS*** required.
-In order to connect FileZilla to the O2 cluster, follow steps 1-7 as outlined above.
-Once you have clicked 'Connect', you will receive a Duo push notification which you must approve within a short time window.
-Following Duo approval, FileZilla should connect to the O2 cluster rather quickly.
+> In order to connect your laptop using FileZilla to the O2 cluster, follow steps 1-7 as outlined above.
+Once you have clicked 'Connect', you will receive a Duo push notification (but no indication in Filezilla) which you must approve within the short time window.
+Following Duo approval, FileZilla will connect to the O2 cluster.

 <p align="center">
 <img src="../img/filezilla_login.png" width="500">